stitchdata/stitch-js/README.md

  - `salesforce`
  - `zendesk`

-All of the public API functions accept two arguments: an `options` object, and a `callback` function.
+All of the public API functions expect an `options` object as the only argument, and return a `Promise`.

 **Note:** Stitch uses a step-based flow for creating integrations.
 The flow is: